system76/docs/_articles/login-loop-pop.md

 ---

+# Can't Log In or Black Screen After Logging In with Pop!_OS

 Sometimes after an upgrade, your system might not bring you to the desktop after logging in.
 If you try logging in and you just see a black screen, or Pop!_OS brings you back to the login screen, you're experiencing a login loop.
 There are several causes for login loops:

 * Configuration files in your home directory are not compatible with new versions of software